HenrySilvaCS/basicMLpy/user_guide_regression.md

 reg_type: string,default='standard'<br />
                &nbsp;&nbsp;&nbsp;input string that identifies the type of regression; reg_type can be: 'standard'(standard linear regression) or 'ridge'(ridge regression);<br />
                tsize: float,default=0.2<br />
-               &nbsp;&nbsp;&nbsp;input a value between 0.0 and 1.0 that defines the proportion of the dataset to be used on the validation set;<br />
+               &nbsp;&nbsp;&nbsp;input a value between 0.0 and 1.0 that defines the proportion of the dataset to be used on the validation set;

 **Methods:**<br />          fit(X,y) -> Performs the linear regression algorithm on the training set(x,y).<br />
          predict(x) -> Predict value for X.<br />
          parameters() -> Returns the calculated parameters for the linear model.<br />
-         val_error(etype) -> Returns the validation error of the model.<br />
+         val_error(etype) -> Returns the validation error of the model.

   **Examples:**